Spain is paying tribute to the most legendary singer of flamenco “Camarón de la Isla” (1950-1992). So let us do the same!

 There is so much to tell about Camarón and what he means for flamenco.
 For a lot of flamenco fans he has been the starting point to get them addicted to flamenco because of his incredible and unique voice.
 So I will be writing more about him this year.
 But I will start off with some basic information and inspiration.

-Camarón de la Isla got his nickname from the Spanish word ‘camarón’, which means ‘shrimp’, referring to his blond hair and fair skin as a young boy.
-The second part of his name refers to his birthplace, which is often called Isla de San Fernando.
+Camarón de la Isla got his nickname from the Spanish word ‘camarón’, which means ‘shrimp’, referring to his blond hair and fair skin he posessed as a young boy.
+The second part of his name refers to his birthplace, which is called Isla de San Fernando.
 He was born in a gypsy family of eight and grew up singing for money in the famous flamenco venue Venta de Vargas.
-Camaróns big breakthrough happened when he joined up with flamenco guitar player Paco de Lucía.
-They formed the most famous flamenco duo of all times.

 Funky seventies